 Flow is highly contingent on improving processes.
 Flow is when a business improves its processes to the point where an order process, from placement to delivery, runs as smoothly as possible with the tools available.

-If there are unnecessary barriers that slow this process down, then your flow is disrupted and you’re losing money, whether it’s through labor costs or the cost of not being able to deliver the kind of service you’d like to.
+If there are unnecessary barriers that slow this process down, then your flow is disrupted, and you’re losing money, whether it’s through labor costs or the cost of not being able to deliver the kind of service you’d like to.

-Suggest solution: process mapping/automation
+Suggested solution: process mapping/automation

 Establishing good flow begins with understanding exactly how effective your working processes are, which is done through process mapping.